pangolindex/exchange-contracts/contracts/sunshine-staking/README.md

 * `harvest()`: The staking duration for all the staked tokens of the user will reset to zero.
 This is because `harvest` call will claim all the accrued rewards of a user.
-It is not possible to claim only the rewards of a portion one's staked balance.
+It is not possible to claim only the rewards of a portion of one's staked balance.
 One can either claim it all or none.
 * `withdraw(amount)`: The staking duration for all the staked balance of the user will reset to zero.
 This is because when withdrawing, all the accrued rewards are harvested.
 So, even if not the whole balance is withdrawn, all